defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/oracles.md

 ## Common Oracle Design Patterns

-Oracles usually follow one of three major design patterns: **immediate-read**, **publish–subscribe**, or **request–response**.
-I**mmediate-read oracles** function like static reference contracts, storing data that changes infrequently or can be hashed (e.g., membership credentials or official documents).
+Oracles usually follow one of three major design patterns: **immediate-read**, **publish–subscribe**, or **request–response**. **Immediate-read oracles** function like static reference contracts, storing data that changes infrequently or can be hashed (e.g., membership credentials or official documents).
 Other contracts can look up this on-chain reference at any time, making it useful for verifying an ID or membership status.

 ![Immediate-Read Oracle Pattern](/img/oracles-1.jpg)